 Before discussing the actual space, clarity and simplicity in the meeting is important, to avoid confusion and also providing equal opportunities for speaking contributions.
 This can mean extra pressure for the facilitator / chairperson but more inclusivity and participation means you’ll get a wider and more representational range of voices, so that could mean from more sensitive autistic people.

-Be specific around timing, eg. an announced five minute break should literally be a five minute break.
+Be specific around timing, eg. an announced five minute break should literally be a five minute break and at the exact time stated.

 Splitting into small groups for a workshop activity is fine if there are clear instructions and guidance (but not over-elaborated either).
 Round table discussion is of course simpler but with plenty of space at each place – ‘hole in the middle’ format means more space and less sensory risk in your autism-friendly environment (smells, gaze, loud voices etc.)